Projektgruppe-37/Backend/README.md

 # Intitial information

 The brewery system BreweryMes can be run in two different ways.
-One connected directly with the physical simulation at SDU or remotely with the ARSim simulator.
+One connected directly with the physical simulator at SDU or remotely with the ARSim simulator.
 Below informations regarding running the application is shown:

 ## Running with the physical machine